Sad Movies are Fattening

 Scroll down to read more...

 Sad movies are bad news for diets.
-A study from the Food and Brand Lab showed movie-goers watching tearjerkers ate between 28% and 55% more popcorn both in the lab and in a mall theater during the Thanksgiving holiday.
+A study from the Food and Brand Lab showed movie-goers watching tearjerkers ate between 28% more popcorn when watching a sad movie like Love Story than when watching a happy movie like Sweet Home Alabama.

 If you love tearjerkers, don’t despair.
-“Sad movies also lead people to eat more of any healthy food that’s in front of them,” says lead author Cornell Professor Brian Wansink, author of Slim by Design: Mindless Eating Solutions for Everyday Life, “It’s a quick and mindless way of getting more fruit or veggies into your diet.”
+“Sad movies also lead people to eat more of any healthy food that’s in front of them,” says Wansink, “It’s a quick and mindless way of getting more fruit or veggies into your diet.”

-This study complements a recent finding also by the Cornell Food and Brand Lab which shows that action and adventure movies also lead television viewers to eat more calories – but only if the foods are within arm’s reach.
+Furthermore, a 2014 finding also by the Cornell Food and Brand Lab found that action and adventure movies also lead television viewers to eat more calories – but only if the foods are within arm’s reach.
 “With action movies, people seem to eat to the pace of the movie,” said Cornell researcher and co-author Aner Tal, Ph.D.
 “But movies can also generate emotional eating, and people may eat to compensate for sadness.”

 Wansink provides a last piece of advice for dieting movie-lovers: “Keep snacks out of arms reach, ideally leave them in the kitchen and only bring to the couch what you intend to eat.
 It's easier to become slim by design than slim by willpower.”